 Content Systems Beat Content Motivation — Every Time

 You don't need more willpower to post consistently.
-You need a system that makes posting the path of least resistance.
+You need a system that removes decisions and keeps raw material stocked.

 You've probably had this experience.
 Monday morning.
 Coffee in hand.
 You open LinkedIn, full of good intentions.
 "This is the week I start posting consistently."